NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ```
 <unique-1>.zones.$CATZ        0 IN PTR    example.com.
-group.<unique-1>.zones.$CATZ  0 IN TXT    "template-x"
+group.<unique-1>.zones.$CATZ  0 IN TXT    "foo"
 <unique-2>.zones.$CATZ        0 IN PTR    example.net.
-group.<unique-2>.zones.$CATZ  0 IN TXT    "operator-x-template-y"
+group.<unique-2>.zones.$CATZ  0 IN TXT    "operator-x-foo"
-group.<unique-2>.zones.$CATZ  0 IN TXT    "operator-y" "template-42"
+group.<unique-2>.zones.$CATZ  0 IN TXT    "operator-y" "bar"

 ```

 In this scenario, consumer(s) shall, by agreement, not sign the member zone "example.com." with DNSSEC.
 For "example.net.", the consumers, at two different operators, will configure the member zone to be signed with a specific combination of settings.
-The group value that indicates that depends on what has been agreed with each operator ("operator-x-template-y" vs. "operator-y" "template-42").
+The group value that indicates that depends on what has been agreed with each operator ("operator-x-foo" vs. "operator-y" "bar").

 ## Custom Properties (`*.ext` properties) {#customproperties}